mazim-co/course_selector/README.md

 - [Links](#links)

 ## Project Description
 Over 900 learning course needs to be reviewed and migrated to a new software.
 The workforce is low and the level of effort is high.
-The purpose of this project is to help the Learning Team to decided wether an exiting course is worth to relocate in a new Learning Record Store or not.
+The purpose of this project is to help the Learning Team to decided wheter an exiting course is worth to relocate in a new Learning Record Store or not.

 ## Hypotheses / Questions
 Can a machine leanring algorithm decide if learning course is worth to keep and reduce the amount of courses that needs to be relocated?
-* $H_0$: Completion rate of a learning coure has no affect of the relocation activity.
-* $H_1$: Completion rate has an affect.
+* $H_0$: The algortihm can decide to an accuracy of 80 percent if a course will retain or not.
+* $H_1$: The algortihm cannot decide to retain a course.
+* Alpha Level: 0.05 percent

 ## Dataset
 * The dataset is build on multiple reports from the exicting software: